debugevent90901/ECE438/mp2/README.md

-# TCP based on UDP
+# Simulated TCP protocol based on UDP
 #### Overview

 This project is a simulation of TCP protocol using C++ UDP sockets, in order to realize reliable data transfer even when there is delay or packet loss in the network.